FAQs

 Briefly explained, translation memory is a bilingual database of previous translations, broken up into meaningful segments.
 These segments are accessible to the linguist during translation, enabling them to work consistently and at greater speed.

-• CAT stands for “computer-assisted translation” and is used to describe a variety of software that support linguists during translation.
-CAT tools enable the linguist to take advantage of previous translations, stored in translation memories, and other supporting elements such as termbases.
-This means that translations are consistent and can be completed at greater speed.
+• CAT stands for “computer-assisted translation” and is used to describe a variety of software used by linguists during translation.
+CAT tools enable the linguist to refer to previous translations, stored in translation memories, and other elements such as termbases.
+This approach ensures consistent translations and enables us to complete them at greater speed.

 CAT tools are different to machine translation.